Discord-Net-Labs/Discord.Net-Labs/docs/guides/int_basics/modals/intro.md

 }
 ```

-When we run the command our modal should pop up:
+When we run the command, our modal should pop up:

 ![screenshot of the above modal](images/image3.png)